 - the requested accommodation(s) would create a significant risk of harm to the health or safety of others.

-The faculty in the Graduate Program in Occupational Therapy at Sacred Heart University identifies the following Essential Functions as fundamental to the curriculum and profession of physical therapy.
+The faculty in the Graduate Program in Occupational Therapy at Sacred Heart University identifies the following Essential Functions as fundamental to the curriculum and profession of occupational therapy.
 Students must be able to perform these Essential Functions during classroom, laboratory and experiential learning activities (including but not limited to participation in one-on-one interactions, small group discussions and presentations, large-group lectures, and patient encounters) in both the academic and clinical settings.

 - Gather, critique, and apply relevant professional literature to clinical situations.